 - Here, less voltage shift is needed in transition from 0 to 1, making the performance better than DDR3 within the same clock speed.

-Pros of DDR3 SDRAM
+Benefits of Getting DDR3

 - As an older model, DDR3 memory is much cheaper than DDR3L ones.